 When I drained my transmission, close to 2 quarts of fluid came out by my estimation.
 Before I drained it, I removed the fill plug and stuck my finger in the hole to see if I could detect the fluid level.
 I couldn't get any fluid on my finger when I tried.
 So my transmission wasn't completely filled to the bottom of the fill hole like you would expect.

 When I refilled it, I was able to get about 80% of the second bottle added before fluid started running out of the fill hole.
 So the stated capacity (1.7 quarts) is pretty close to the amount of fluid you'll add if you just fill it until it runs out of the fill hole.

 I used Redline MTL 75W80 like many others have.
 It seems to be working well.
 I would say I got a slight amount of shift improvement after the change.

-I saved a sample of my gear oil which I am sending to Blackstone Labs for analysis.
-I'll post the results when they come in.
+I saved a sample of my gear oil which I sent to Blackstone Labs for analysis.
+The results can be seen HERE.

 Last edited by Top_Fuel; 05-17-2020 at 03:36 PM.